 In general, a two-week holiday will cost upwards of £3,500 per person excluding flights.

-Our other destinations include Sri Lanka and BHUTAN
+Our other destinations include Sri Lanka, Bhutan and the Maldives.

 - Dramatic Maharaja palaces, Rajput history, forts in majestic and glamorous cities such as Jaipur, Jodphur.
 Udaipur and Jaisalmer.
 Wow factor.

 - Intersperse these with smaller rural heritage properties for a gentler look at real Indian village life.